AtomMaterialUI/material-theme-docs/docs/configuration/main-settings.md

 ----
 ### Custom Accent Color

-This feature is only available for premium users.
-{:class='card-panel warn'}

 This setting controls the [current accent color](/docs/configuration/accents) used throughout the app.

 Accent color is used in many places such as: